-- Other income item an amount of EGP Thousands 10 320 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP Thousands 59 represent the interest on subordinated loan to EFG Corp Solutions (EFG Hermes Corp-Solutions "previously") and an amount of EGP Thousands 375 to TANMEYA for micro finance. - Finance cost item presented in the income statement includes an amount of EGP Thousands 8 433 represent the interest on subordinated loan from EFG Corp Solutions (EFG Hermes Corp-Solutions "previously") and an amount of EGP Thousands 3 687 from Hermes securities brokerage. - The company grants support loans to some companies for purpose of providing financial leverage (Note no. 11). - Creditors and other credit balances item includes an amount of EGP Thousands 50 371presented the unearned revenue which the value of rental spaces for some subsidiaries companies (Note no. 9).
+- Other income item an amount of EGP Thousands 19 174 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP Thousands 17 224 represent the interest on subordinated loan to EFG Corp Solutions (EFG Hermes Corp-Solutions "previously"), an amount of EGP Thousands 375 to TANMEYA for micro finance, and an amount of EGP Thousands 1 500 to U for consumer finance company. - Finance cost item presented in the income statement includes an amount of EGP Thousands 11 998 represent the interest on subordinated loan from EFG Corp Solutions (EFG Hermes Corp-Solutions "previously"), an amount of EGP Thousands 39 038 from Hermes securities brokerage, an amount of EGP Thousands 2 397 from EFG SMEs, and an amount of EGP Thousands 1 352 to TANMEYA for micro finance. - The company grants support loans to some companies for purpose of providing financial leverage (Note no. 11). - Creditors and other credit balances item includes an amount of EGP Thousands 26 865 presented the unearned revenue which the value of rental spaces for some subsidiaries companies (Note no. 9).